 - Use half the maximum VERTEXCOUNT – A good starting point is to set the vertex limit to half of the maximum VERTEXCOUNT.

-- Experiment with the Godzilla instead of the entire feature class – The Dice tool works on selected features, so you can select your Godzilla in ArcMap, run the Dice tool, visually inspect the result, and try different vertex limits until you’re happy with the results.
+- Experiment with the Godzilla instead of the entire feature class – The Dice tool works on selected features, so you can select your Godzilla, run the Dice tool, visually inspect the result, and try different vertex limits until you’re happy with the results.
 At this point, you can either run Dice on the entire feature class, or replace the Godzilla with its diced version as follows:

 When using Dice (or any overlay tool found in the Overlay toolset), all attribute values from the input feature class are carried across to the output feature class.
 If any of the input attributes contain values that are apportioned by area (such as a population count), you’ll want these attribute values to be apportioned among the new features created by Dice.
 To apportion attributes, use the Make Feature Layer tool and check “Use Ratio Policy” for any attribute that needs to be apportioned by area, and use the output of Make Feature Layer as the input to Dice.
 The ratio is based on the ratio in which the original geometry is divided.
 If the geometry is divided in half, each new feature’s attribute gets one-half of the value of the original object’s attribute.